pagkly/Zed/Investopedia3/Understanding Contributed Capital.md

 Understanding Contributed Capital
 ## What Is Contributed Capital?

-Contributed capital, also known as [paid-in capital](https://www.investopedia.com/terms/p/paidincapital.asp), is the cash and other assets that shareholders have given a company in exchange for stock.
+Contributed capital, also known as [[paid-in capital]](https://www.investopedia.com/terms/p/paidincapital.asp), is the cash and other assets that shareholders have given a company in exchange for stock.
 Investors make capital contributions when a company issues equity shares based on a price that shareholders are willing to pay for them.
 The total amount of contributed capital or paid-in-capital represents their stake or ownership in the company.

 Contributed capital may also refer to a company's balance sheet item listed under stockholders' equity, often shown alongside the balance sheet entry for additional paid-in capital.